 Most advanced test to identify all types of adulterants.

 Implementation of these testing parameters will decrease the adulteration practice in honey, at least in the organised sector or in big brands.
 Once implemented, we may find a marked decrease in the quantity of honey sold on the shelves of the supermarket.
+And these are the only ways of how to check if honey is pure.

 (Things to remember when buying honey)